As Senior Vice President of Consulting, Mike Threlfall talks about the role consultants can play in reducing risks and taking on the forces of change

 Q: What IT trends make consulting services more important than ever to customers now?

-Mike: With recent security incidents, customers are now more focused on building an appropriate response to cyber risks, and we're seeing that across the world.
-Another trend driving the need for consulting is digital transformation, where organizations are trying to respond to the increasing digitization of the global business landscape.
+Mike: With recent security incidents, customers are now more focused on building an appropriate response to cyber risks, and we’re seeing that across the world.
+Another trend driving the need for consulting is digital transformation, where organisations are trying to respond to the increasing digitization of the global business landscape.